Unveiling quantum complementarity tradeoffs in relativistic scenarios: Spins and clocks

 \section{Spins and clocks}

 As previously explained, the spin rotates locally as the associate quantum particle moves along its world line according to the expression given by Eq.~\eqref{eq:time}.
 This rotation depends on the momentum of the particle and the spacetime curvature.
 However, observe that the rotation magnitude is not always proportional to the proper time of a given wave packet.
 Hence, the spin does act as a clock as a result of these rotations.
-Nevertheless, it captures the existence of time dilation in some circumstances, as can be concretely seen in the Newtonian limit (Appendix \ref{app:dnl}).
-This is why we use $\tau$ to denote the state of the particle's spin.
+Nevertheless, it captures the existence of time dilation in some circumstances, as can be concretely seen in Appendix~\ref{app:new-lim}, which explains why we use $\tau$ to denote the state of the particle's spin.

 The reason the time-ordering operator $\mathcal{T}$ is needed in Eq.~\eqref{eq:time} is that, generally, the rotations at different points along the particle's trajectory do not commute with each other.
 This means that, indeed, the spin is generally affected by Wigner rotations regardless of its initial state.
 However, in some instances, rotations at distinct instants of proper time might commute, i.e., they might be about a single axis.
 In these cases, particular initial states would not be affected by it.
-For example, as is the case in Section \ref{sec:nl}, the Wigner rotation might be a rotation about the $y$ axis.
+For example, as is the case in Secs.~\ref{sec:grtreat} and~\ref{sec:new-lim}, the Wigner rotation might be a rotation about the $y$ axis, once the motion of the particle inside the interferometer is restricted to a two-dimensional spatial plane.
 Then, eigenstates of $\sigma_y$ would not be modified and become correlated to the external degree of freedom of the particle.
 Moreover, while any other initial state could register the rotation in this scenario, a spin's dynamics on the $xz$ plane, i.e., the equator of the $y$ axis, would be optimal, in the sense of allowing for the best distinguishability between states rotated in different manners.
 Therefore, in this work, we take the initial state of the spin to be any state in the aforementioned equator.